1937 in the Spanish Civil War: July–September

-The troops at Santoña are captured by Franco's troops, while embarking to the British ships, Nationalist battle cruisers enter the port and force the Basques to disembark.
+The troops at Santoña are captured by Franco's troops, while embarking to the British ships, Nationalist warships enter the harboe and force the Basques to disembark.
 The Italians withdraw from the port and the Eusko Gudarostea are made to choose between being imprisoned or joining Franco's army.
 The International Brigades attack at Fuentes de Ebro to establish a third position, besides Belchite and Quinto, from which to retake Zaragoza.